Anti-communism: South Africa

-The popularisation of anti-communism came just after the Second World War and coinciding with the origins of apartheid.
+The popularization of anti-communism came just after the Second World War and coinciding with the origins of apartheid.
 The ideology of anti-communism can largely be drawn on racial lines with white South Africans largely being anti-communist.
 The fiercely anti-communist National Party can also trace some of their votes to this policy.
 A common term in Afrikaans was rooi gevaar, literally meaning 'red danger'.
 In 1950, South Africa banned the South African Communist Party by passing the Suppression of Communism Act.
 South Africa would become involved in conflicts in Southern Africa against Communist factions such as SWAPO in Namibia and the MPLA in Angola.
-Many anti-apartheid organisations such as the African National Congress and the Pan-African Congress had many Communist members.
+Many anti-apartheid organizations such as the African National Congress and the Pan-African Congress had many Communist members.
 This led to more extreme anti-communism in many white South Africans.
 At the collapse of communism in the late 1980s and early 1990s and the conclusion of the South African Border War, President F. W. De Klerk saw an opening for a peaceful resolution to the end of apartheid and the start of democracy in South Africa.